bcgov/aps-infra-platform/documentation/how-to/gwa-install.md

 <!-- overview -->

-The `gwa` command line interface (CLI) is a tool for creating and publishing Gateway Services and other resources on the API Management Portal.
+The `gwa` command line interface (CLI) is a tool for creating and publishing Gateway Services and other resources on the API Services Portal.

 `gwa` runs from a single executable file for convenient installation.